 The Bush Administration had requested \$137.7 billion in federal research and development (R&D) funding for FY2007.
 That sum represented a 2.4% increase over the estimated \$134.5 billion that was approved in FY2006.
 As in the recent past, the FY2007 increase over the FY2006 estimated funding levels was due to significant funding increases for the Department of Defense (DOD) and the National Aeronautics and Space Administration's (NASA's) space vehicles development program.
-The current CR funds agency programs at the lowest of House-passed, Senate-passed, or FY2006 funding levels.
-Based on current congressional actions, most R&D agencies would be funded at FY2006 budgetary levels.

 The centerpiece of the President's proposed FY2007 R&D budget was the American Competitiveness Initiative (ACI).
-The President had proposed this initiative in response to growing concerns about America's ability to compete in the technological global market place.1 Over the next 10 years, the \$136 billion initiative would have committed \$50 billion for research, science education, and the modernization of research infrastructure.
-The remaining \$86 billion would have financed a revised permanent research and experimentation (R&E) tax incentive over the next 10 years.
-The most recent federal research tax credit expired on December 31, 2005 (see P.L.
-108-311).
-In his budget request, the President had asked Congress to pass a permanent Research and Experimental Federal tax credit.
-A number of bills were introduced to extend the R&E tax credit.
-(See CRS Report
+The President had proposed this initiative in response to growing concerns about America's ability to compete in the technological global market place.1 Over the next 10 years, the \$136 billion initiative would commit \$50 billion for research, science education, and the modernization of research infrastructure.
+The remaining \$86 billion would finance a revised permanent research and experimentation (R&E) tax incentive over the next 10 years.
+The current Research and Experimental Federal tax credit expires at the end of 2007.